rehierl/abstract-properties/15-x-hierarchies-2/15-0-hierarchy-of-strings/1-0-setup-of-strings.md

 descendant of that node in the path graph of another string.

 * the intersection between any two strings must be empty or a path graph
-* the union of two strings must be a forest or a tree
+* the union of two strings must be a forest, a tree or a path graph

 Note that, in the case of overlapping strings, the first node of one string must be a node in the other string.
-That is because the union of both strings could otherwise not be a tree.
+That is because the union of both strings might otherwise not be a tree.

 <!-- ======================================================================= -->
 ## a partial setup of strings